oVirt/ovirt-site/source/feature/fence-kdump.html.md

 *   Base flow for received messages
     1. Receive a message and check if it's valid fence_kdump message (compare magic number and message version (currently only *1*) in the same way as in *fence_kdump* command).
-    2. If message is valid, determine status of kdump flow (based on messages received in the past it's set to *started* or *dumping*)
+    2. If message is valid, find host id and determine status of kdump flow (based on messages received in the past it's set to *started* or *dumping*)
-    3. Store sender IP address, timestamp and status to database.
+    3. Store host id, timestamp, sender IP address:port and status to database.
 *   Finish host's kdump flow
     -   For all hosts with status *dumping* test if last received message in not older than *KdumpFinishedTimeout* (default 30 sec).
 If so, save record with status *finished* and current timestamp for the host to the database
 *   Listener heartbeat